MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 Fixed various bugs and performance issues for Extended Stable release.

+> [!IMPORTANT]
+> This update to Extended Stable channel contains a fix for [CVE-2023-6345](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2023-CVE-2023-6345), which has been reported by the Chromium team as having an exploit in the wild.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#november-29-2023).

 ## Version 119.0.2151.97: November 29, 2023

 Fixed various bugs and performance issues.